 • Vanilla extract: This enhances the overall flavor of the muffins, adding a sweet and aromatic dimension.

-• Melted coconut oil: Coconut oil adds a rich and slightly tropical flavor to the vegan blueberry muffins.
-Make sure to soften it before incorporating it into the wet ingredients.
+• Melted coconut oil: Coconut oil adds a rich and slightly tropical flavor to the muffins and is what we’re using instead of butter to keep this recipe dairy-free.

-• Fresh blueberries: Fresh blueberries are the showstopper in this recipe.
+• Fresh blueberries: The showstopper in this recipe!
 They add a burst of juicy sweetness and vibrant color.

 • Lemon glaze: After baking, drizzle the vegan blueberry muffins with a simple glaze made from powdered sugar and a touch of water or lemon juice.